Renewable Energy Solutions

 The French Dam is considered by civil engineers and hydro industry experts as a disruptive technology do to the fact that it changes the project financial dynamics, reducing major risk to all Stakeholders and gives the development team a must faster ROI.

-Building powerhouses utilizing modular pre-stress and precast systems provide engineering and construction companies with a number of benefits such as: cost, project duration reduced by 3/4, labor force reduction, risk reduction and faster ROI for developers.
-All of the above benefits will have your hydroelectric facility online in almost half the time.
+Building powerhouses utilizing modular pre-stress and precast systems provide engineering and construction companies with several benefits such as: cost, project duration reduced by 3/4, labor force reduction, risk reduction and faster ROI for developers.
+All the above benefits will have your hydroelectric facility online in almost half the time.

 As your project site is being prepared, your module precast civil structures will be built off-site at our manufacturing facility.
 This will allow for simultaneous production of the precast modules which will result in a shorter project time.